113ll3/Ibmclouddocscli/reference/ibmcloud/cli_hardware.md

 <dt>-i, --immediate</dt>
 <dd>Cancels the server immediately (instead of on the billing anniversary).</dd>
 <dt>-r, --reason</dt>
 <dd>An optional cancellation reason.
-See 'ibmcloud sl hardware cancel-reasons' for a list of available options.</dd>
+See `ibmcloud sl hardware cancel-reasons` for a list of available options.</dd>
 <dt>-c, --comment</dt>
 <dd>An optional comment to add to the cancellation ticket.</dd>
 <dt>-f, --force</dt>